italian dessert recipes

 Want to know how to tell if these are done?

 I learned this from a Greek friend of my Italian grandma's.
 You need to break a cookie in half.
-IF you can see butter lines - then it's not done.
+IF you can see butter lines - then they're not done.

 Can I swap out the nuts?